Skip Navigation

 Miss Jessica attended Azusa Pacific University, majoring in Human Development and minoring in English.
 She graduated from the school’s integrated Bachelors and teaching credential program in 2003.
 In addition to working at St. Serra, she has been the Early Childhood Coordinator at San Francisco Solano Catholic Church for the past five years.
 Her role at Solano involves welcoming young families to become involved in their faith.
 Prior to working at St. Serra, Miss Jessica enjoyed teaching kindergarten and fifth grade in the Diocese of San Bernardino, and third grade in the Diocese of Los Angeles.
 Her involvement in her parish and in being a teacher at Catholic schools has proven to be a vocation and a calling for Miss Jessica, as she loves sharing her faith with others.

 Miss Jessica is married to Mr. Miyashiro, one of our very own second grade teachers at St. Serra.
 They have been married for fourteen years.
 They have two daughters who are students at St. Serra as well.
-Their oldest daughter, Jamie, will graduate from eighth grade at the end of this school year.
-Their youngest, Jenna, is currently in sixth grade.
+Their oldest daughter will graduate from eighth grade at the end of this school year.
+Their youngest is currently in sixth grade.
 Spending time at St. Serra is definitely a family affair!
 “We are so proud of our Serra Bears,” says Miss Jessica. “[We] know that St. Serra has prepared them for their [future] educational and spiritual journeys.”

 Posted in Teacher Spotlight